2009 Air New Zealand Cup: Hosea Gear vs. Counties Manukau

-Fa'atonu Fili, Dropped Goal Record
+Fa'atonu Fili, drop goal record

-When Wellington beat Auckland 16–15, fly-half Fa'atonu Fili kicked his third dropped goal of the season, an Air New Zealand Cup record.
+When Wellington beat Auckland 16–15, fly-half Fa'atonu Fili kicked his third drop goal of the season, an Air New Zealand Cup record.
 He also made his team the holder of most drop goals in a season by a team in the Air New Zealand Cup overtaking Southland in 2007 and Counties Manukau and Hawke's Bay, both in 2008.
 The overall New Zealand provincial rugby record is 4 by Ron Preston from Bay of Plenty against Waikato in 1985.

-Andre Taylor vs. North Harbour
+Andre Taylor vs North Harbour

 Manawatu's Andre Taylor equaled the record for most points scored in an Air New Zealand Cup match with 27.
 He scored 2 tries and was given kicking duties where he scored 4 conversions, 2 penalty goals and 1 drop goal.
 He now shares the record with Jimmy Gopperth from North Harbour who scored 27 points against Counties Manukau in 2008.
 The overall New Zealand provincial rugby record is held by Ben Blair from Canterbury when he scored 37 points against Counties Manukau in 1999.

 Player suspensions

-In total there were eight player suspensions throughout the 2009 Air New Zealand Cup with only three of them being cleared of any suspension.
+In total, there were eight player suspensions throughout the 2009 Air New Zealand Cup with only three of them being cleared of any suspension.
 The largest ban went to Kurt Baker, who was suspended for eight weeks for abusing and threatening a referee.